Pylons/pyramid/docs/tutorials/cmf/skins.rst

 particular skin to provide the site with additional features.

-To override static resources using a "search path" much like a set of skin layers, :mod:`pyramid` provides the concept of :term:`resource` overrides.
+To override static resources using a "search path" much like a set of skin layers, :app:`Pyramid` provides the concept of :term:`resource` overrides.
 See :ref:`overriding_resources_section` for more information about resource overrides.